dsietz/rust-daas/README.md

 ---

 **IMPORTANT:**
+Participants need:
-Participants need to install Rust Toolchain, Kafak, and CouchDB prior to the workshop.
++ Have installed Rust Toolchain, Kafak, and CouchDB prior to the workshop
++ Have internet connect during the workshop

 ## Developer Slice Setup
 - [Rust Language](./docs/reference-rust.md)